hojjatjokar/YDKJS-Review/this-and-object-prototypes/chapter2/Questions.md

 -

-42. What are binding exeptions?
+42. ### What are binding exeptions?

+-   Ignored this
+-   Indirection

-43. When ignored **this** will happen? and what will be applies?
+43. ### When ignored `this` will happen? and what will be applies?

+If you pass null or undefined as a this binding parameter to call, apply, or bind, those values are effectively ignored, and instead, the default binding rule applies to the invocation.

-44.
+44. ### Explain

 ```javascript
 function foo() {